 You are here: Home > Consumer Protection > Credit/Debt > Security Freezes

-Credit freezes are powerful tools to stop ID thieves from applying for new credit using your name and personal information.
+Credit freezes are powerful tools to stop ID thieves from wrecking your credit.

 Frequently Asked Questions